Overview

 Before diving into SDK-level protections, it’s important to understand the first layer of defense: the LiteLLM proxy.How It Works

 OpenHands routes all LLM API calls through a LiteLLM proxy server.
-This proxy holds the actual provider API keys (OpenAI, Anthropic, etc.) and issues virtual keys to users:| Component | Who Configures It | What It Holds |
+This proxy holds the actual provider API keys (OpenAI, Anthropic, etc.) and issues virtual keys to users:Master Key Configuration

 - OpenHands SaaS: OpenHands configures master API keys in the LiteLLM proxy.
 Users never see or handle provider API keys directly.